SEND - Special Educational Needs & Disability

 The school has a number of Learning Support Assistants who work in class or with individual children.
 All our LSAs have extensive training, some have developed specific specialism such as speech and language and behaviour management.

-We also receive support from; Hatton Outreach services, New Rush Hall Outreach and Speech Therapy.
+We also receive support from: Educational Psychologists and other professionals, such as Specialist Education & Training Support Service (SEATSs), Early Years Advisory Service (EYAS) and Speech and Language therapists (SALT).
 Specialists can support teachers in class, provide 1:1 or small group interventions.
-Sometimes they work alongside LSAs to further develop the LSAs skills and knowledge.
+Sometimes they work alongside LSAs to further develop their skills and knowledge.

-Apart from specialist teachers we offer the following school led interventions:
+Apart from specialist advisors, we offer the following school led interventions:

 - Colourful Semantics – a Speech & Language Programme used for developing sentences